 I can’t believe the neighbors called the cops on me.
-The officer said there had been some complaints about a woman at my address stealing candy from the Trick-or-Treaters in my neighborhood.
+The officer said there’d been some complaints about a woman at my address stealing candy from the Trick-or-Treaters in my neighborhood.
 I wasn’t stealing!
 Being a concerned neighbor, I merely offered to check their goodies for any candy which might be adulterated with drugs or dangerous objects.
 Gee, try to be a good neighbor and look what it gets you.

 He and my neighbors should be more sympathetic.
 Halloween is the beginning of the most difficult season for dieters with a sweet tooth.
 After Halloween is over, all the unsold candy is half-off.
 I never could resist a good sale, unless it was on kale or low- fat cottage cheese.

 Halloween is closely followed by Thanksgiving, which is an excuse to give thanks and stuff yourself with pumpkin pie and candied yams.

 But the real temptation is the Christmas season.
 Throughout December, on every desk or tabletop is a plate of fudge or a tin of cookies.
 Before the candy canes have even been digested, we’ll be celebrating New Year’s Eve.
 Ahh, bring on the Margaritas and canapes.
 Or the beer and chips, depending on your lifestyle.

 Once the holiday parties begin, you might as well let the seams out of your clothes before the seat of your pants bursts as you reach across the buffet table for that last piece of unclaimed peanut brittle.

 I am determined not to let that happen this year, so I drew up a grocery list of healthy, low-calorie foods and headed to the store.
 I felt down-right self-righteous as I hit the salad bar first.
 We all know it’s a feast of low-calorie nutrition.